Running with Foot and Heel Pain

 Causes of Foot Pain

 Foot or heel pain can occur for a variety of reasons.
 The first being that you're anatomically prone to them.
 This could be because of the way your foot arch is shaped.
+The foot arch is a shock absorbing structure.
 Flat-footed people have more pain because their arches aren’t being held up by the tendons.
 It’s just the way you were born.

 It could also be a gait problem.
 If you have a weird way of walking due to joint deformities or other arthritis, it can cause foot pain.
 Or it could simply be that your technique is faulty.
 You may have chosen the wrong shoes.
 There’s a myriad of things to investigate when you have foot pain.
 However, depending on which part of the foot is affected, it’s easier to identify the cause of the foot pain.